-MCTI, like our sending districts, is bound by the Commonwealth of Pennsylvania Regulations and Guidelines on Student Rights and Responsibilities, Pennsylvania Code, Title 22, Education.
+MCTI, like our sending districts, is bound by the Violations of this policy may result in Commonwealth of Pennsylvania Regulations and Guidelines on Student Rights and Responsibilities, Pennsylvania Code, Title 22, Education.
 The policy statement on Student Rights and Responsibilities is available on MCTI website under Policy #235 Student Rights and Responsibilities.
 To further summarize the responsibilities of the students, the following guidelines have been established: